tvangundy/workspace/docs/runbooks/incusos/github-runner.md

 Setting up GitHub runners on IncusOS VMs involves:

 1. **Initializing workspace**: Setting up the Windsor workspace and context
+2. **Setting up runner in GitHub**: Configuring the runner in GitHub to obtain registration token and repository URL
-2. **Setting environment variables**: Configuring workspace variables for runner setup
+3. **Setting environment variables**: Configuring workspace variables for runner setup
-3. **Configuring network**: Setting up direct network attachment for VMs to get IP addresses (if not already done)
+4. **Configuring network**: Setting up direct network attachment for VMs to get IP addresses (if not already done)
-4. **Launching Ubuntu VM**: Creating an Ubuntu virtual machine for Linux-based runners
-5. **Initializing Ubuntu runner**: Setting up the VM with all required dependencies and runner user
-6. **Installing GitHub Actions runner**: Installing and configuring the GitHub Actions runner software
-7. **Launching Windows VM**: Creating a Windows virtual machine for Windows-based runners (optional)
-8. **Configuring Windows runner**: Installing and configuring the GitHub Actions runner on Windows (optional)
+5. **Choose runner type**: Follow either the Ubuntu or Windows setup path
+   - **Ubuntu Runner Path (Step 4a)**: Launch VM, initialize, and install runner (Steps 4a.1-4a.3)
+   - **Windows Runner Path (Step 4b)**: Launch VM, configure, and install runner (Steps 4b.1-4b.3)
-9. **Managing runners**: Configuring auto-start, updates, and maintenance
+6. **Managing runners**: Configuring auto-start, updates, and maintenance

 This approach allows you to run GitHub Actions workflows on self-hosted infrastructure, providing more control over the execution environment and potentially reducing costs for compute-intensive workflows.